Technical Concept Breakdown

 ### 4. Why It Matters for Product Decisions

-- List 2-3 things non-technical people often get wrong about this concept
+List 2-3 things non-technical people often get wrong about this concept, each as:

-- If I want to learn more, suggest one article, video, or documentation page
+- Suggest one article, video, or documentation page for further learning

 Keep responses clear and engaging.
 After explaining, ask if I need a different level of detail or a different analogy.